 To put it into perspective, it’s only an eight-hour drive to Moncton from Boston, Massachusetts, and you could stop and see some other really amazing places along the way.
-Plus, if you drive your own vehicle, you aren’t obligated to return dates, which gives you more freedom.
+Plus, if you drive your own vehicle, you aren’t obligated to return it on a predetermined date, which gives you more freedom.

-Perhaps you’ll even decide to travel on down into the United States.
-If so, you might enjoy this post about the Peaceful Islands on the East Coast or the US.
+Perhaps you’ll even decide to travel to the United States.
+If so, you might enjoy this post about the Peaceful Islands on the East Coast of the US.

 The Best Time to Visit the Maritime Provinces

 It is entirely possible to visit Eastern Canada any time of year.
 Still, we recommend visiting in the spring, summer, and/or fall, ideally between June and September, because that is when Eastern Canada experiences its best weather.
 You’ll be able to enjoy more outdoor activities during your East Coast Canada road trip.

 It can be cold and wet during the winter months, and some restaurants close down during the winter.
 You will be able to do more if you visit when the weather is milder.

 East Coast Canada Road Trip: New Brunswick Itinerary

 New Brunswick is home for me.
 It’s where I was born, and attended University, and my family still lives there.
 I am so excited to share my home with you, and I really think you will enjoy the farmer’s markets and coastal views that New Brunswick has to offer.